4dn-dcic/4dn-cloud-infra/README.md

 ## Customization

-To customize the deployment of CGAP, you need to write a Python file in `src/` called `secrets.py`.
-This file will contain secrets - take care not to leak this file.
-The relevant properties are described below.
+To customize the deployment of CGAP, you need to create a JSON secret in AWS SecretsManager, ideally given the name of the environment you'd like to create (cgap-mastertest for example).
+The below values at a minimum must be present.

     # Required props for deployment
     deploying_iam_user = "the admin IAM user who is orchestrating the infrastructure"